BOOK LAUNCH: "At Work - Macclesfield Cheese Factory, 1937-1975" at the Macclesfield Institute Hall, Sat 27th May, 2017, 2-5 pm

 Mr. Herb GALLASCH was appointed manager and as far as I can recall the transition went smoothly.
 Mr. HANSEN told me many years later that he told the directors, if they didn’t buy the factory, he would and he said he would have too, he wasn’t bluffing.
 The factory could have been Hansen’s Dairy produce Co!

-By the 1950’s – 60’s the Macclesfield milk intake had increased considerably and the factory was extended to cope with the increase and it was producing 1000’s of tons of cheese and 1st Grade cheddar cheese for export to Japan.
+By the 1950’s – 60’s the Macclesfield milk intake had increased considerably and the factory was extended to cope with the increase and it was producing 1000’s of tons of choice and 1st Grade cheddar cheese for export to Japan.

 In the late 1960’s Herb was appointed a Director of the Company and I was appointed Secretary of the Company.
 Then came the crunch in the early 1970’s.
 The Australian dairy Produce Board advised us that we would have to upgrade our factories to the required standard to retain our export license.

 I don’t know if the directors got an official quote for the upgrades but there was a figure of hundreds of thousands of dollars mentioned at the time.
 The directors considered this cost and

 other factors and decided to sell out.
 If we didn’t have an export license we could never sell the 1000’s of tons of cheese locally.

 After negotiations, Southern Farmers purchased the Company as from 1st Jan 1975.
 They only wanted the milk suppliers but you can’t buy and sell milk suppliers so they had to buy the Company and then sell off the factories.